JaneJeon/bazaar-backend/docs/api.md

 Patch method to be called by the buyer when they want to waive an update.
 If the user is not the buyer, then it will return a 403 error.
 If called successfully, this will send a money transfer from us to the artist.
 The current update will also increment.
 In order to call this method, the artist must be logged in and a cookie must be sent to the backend.

 ### <a name="#postsacc"></a> POST `/stripe/accounts`
 This post method should be used to create a seller account for an artist.
-It takes in data containing the authorization code obtained from stripe on the frontend.
+It takes in data containing the authorization `code` obtained from stripe on the frontend.
 This route requires that the user be logged in, and that the user sends over a cookie in order to be used.

+Returns the new user information when successful.

 ### <a name="#postscust"></a> POST `/stripe/customers`
 This post method should be used to create a customer account on the backend.
-It requires that the frontend send over a stripeToken for a payment source related to that user (e.g. credit card).
+It requires that the frontend send over a `stripeToken` for a payment source related to that user (e.g. credit card).
 The user must be logged, and the user must send over a cookie in order to use this route.

+Returns the new user information when successful.